Training - Fire Team Leader Scenario: Break Contact

 - Casualties are revived using TQ application by medic role or buddy aid if no medic role assigned

-- Every team member may be revived two times
+- Every team member may be revived two times (by use of arm bands)

 Leadership Skills Trained